codeforamerica/city-analytics-dashboard/README.md

 This is a display screen to show real time analytics of a given website.

-It's a bit shonky right now.

 This project is a fork of Edd Sowden's dashboard built for the Government Digital Service.

-His project can be found [here](https://github.com/edds/display-screen), and his licence below.
+His project can be found [here](https://github.com/edds/display-screen).

 Using Display Screen in your city